 - I understand the procedure better now.
-Thank you. - A) Hair loss is solely caused by external factors such as wearing hats or using certain hair products incorrectly. - B) It's often related to genetic factors and hormonal changes, w hich influence the hair follicles and lead to hair loss. - C) Hair transplant can be achieved by simply applying topical creams without any surgical procedure or w hatsoever. - D) Hair transplant is only suitable for individuals with a specific hair type and, unfortunately, it is not a universal solution. - E) Hair loss is a result of frequent hair w ashing, and avoiding w ashing can prevent the need for a hair transplant.
+Thank you. - A) Hair loss is solely caused by external factors such as wearing hats or using certain hair products incorrectly. - B) It's often related to genetic factors and hormonal changes, which influence the hair follicles and lead to hair loss. - C) Hair transplant can be achieved by simply applying topical creams without any surgical procedure or whatsoever. - D) Hair transplant is only suitable for individuals with a specific hair type and, unfortunately, it is not a universal solution.